LucyHeath/Lay-by/README.md

 #### Mobile
 ![Screenshot 2023-01-06 at 13 51 14](https://user-images.githubusercontent.com/114397080/211025548-69154f92-5269-4506-b17e-9149950ef981.png)

-### Team organisation
+## Build Process

 As a group we communicated continually throughout the day during project week, meeting for standups twice daily to examine our progress and prioritise what work needed doing.
 We used [Trello](https://trello.com/) to manage the work flow and keep track of progress and deadlines.
 We allocate tasks during our meetings, assign our names to the card and move it between the decks as appropriate.
 Each meeting we would appraise our progress and work through any problems together, keeping notes on a spreadsheet.
-Although we individually on the code, each person in the team worked on both the front and back end components and contributed to all the pages and design.
+Although we all coded individually, we broke work up into components, rather than pages, so we all got the chance to work across the stack on different comploennts.

 ![Screenshot 2023-01-06 at 13 58 19](https://user-images.githubusercontent.com/114397080/211026786-9bd2ce07-b1af-4271-a720-300a1a9ca046.png)

-## Build Process

-## App.js

 ## Front-end

+### App.js

 ### Navbar